fourteatoo/clj-blink/README.md

 displayed) by `register-client`
 ("some-pseudo-random-hexadecimal-string" in the example above).

-The authentication is valid for 24 hours and it's automatically renewed by this libary.
+The authentication (the `auth-token`) is valid for 24 hours and is automatically renewed by this libary.

 You can use your client parameters like this: